 Board of Health

-The Mashpee Board of Health (BOA) licenses and inspects all food service, retail food, catering, mobile food, residential kitchen, and bakery facilities in Mashpee.
+The Mashpee Board of Health (BOH) licenses and inspects all food service, retail food, catering, mobile food, residential kitchen, and bakery facilities in Mashpee.
 They also license, inspect, and address complaints regarding all semi-public swimming pools (condominiums and hotels), tobacco retailers, tanning facilities, bodywork facilities, stables, kennels, housing, motels, camps, and trailer parks in the Town.
-The BOA also oversees the operation and maintenance of the capped sanitary landfill at Ashers Path and is responsible for septic system plan review, permitting, and approval, as well as the licensing of septic pumpers and installers.
-During the summer season (Memorial Day to Labor Day) the BOA oversees the sampling of all bathing beaches in Town.
+The BOH also oversees the operation and maintenance of the capped sanitary landfill at Ashers Path and is responsible for septic system plan review, permitting, and approval, as well as the licensing of septic pumpers and installers.
+During the summer season (Memorial Day to Labor Day) the BOH oversees the sampling of all bathing beaches in Town.

-The Board of Health is located at 16 Great Neck Road North, in the Town Hall, and is staffed by a Health Agent, Assistant Health Agent, a Code Compliance Inspector, and an Administrative Secretary.
+The BOH is located at 16 Great Neck Road North, in the Town Hall, and is staffed by a Health Agent, Assistant Health Agent, a Code Compliance Inspector, and an Administrative Secretary.

 Department of Human Services